-Back when I was finishing my Wild Snow history project (circa 1997), we got to be friends with poet Fred Geis (RIP 2007).
+Back when I was finishing my Wild Snow history project (circa 1997), my wife Lisa and I became friends with poet Fred Geis (RIP 2007).
 He wrote this poem specifically regarding my Wild Snow book slideshow tour, and graciously gave us permission to use it in our publishing projects.
 We’ve enjoyed it ever since — please do the same.
-Originally published here 02-10-2003, time to bring it forward.
+Lou Dawson

 THE TIME OF WILD SNOW — by Fred Geis